kb-dk/newspaper-all-as-submodules/README.md

 Important:

+Note: For now all commands work on TRA's Ubuntu 15.10 box.
+Adapt as appropriate for other platforms.

 * Fedora Commons artifacts are hosted on DuraSpace, not in Maven Central!
 * Do not use Maven 3.3.3 - there appears to be a bug triggered by domsutil-webservice-common
 * Use Java 7 to build, and not Java 8, and increase PermGen size.